Azerbaijani oil decreased in world markets

 Baku.
-12 June.
-REPORT.AZ/Today the price of the Azerbaijani oil "Azeri LT CIF", transported via the ports of Supsa and Batumi and Ceyhan and sold on the world markets, increased by 0,46 USD or 0,70%.
+23 June.
+REPORT.AZ/ Today the price of the Azerbaijani oil "Azeri LT CIF", transported via the ports of Supsa and Batumi and Ceyhan and sold on the world markets, decreased by 0,23 USD or 0,37%.

 Report was told in the State Oil Company of Azerbaijan Republic (SOCAR).

-At the end of last week Azerbaijani oil made 62,45 USD and yesterday 65,95 USD per barrel.
+At the end of last week and yesterday Azerbaijani oil made 63,08 USD per barrel.

 The minimum price of a oil "Azeri LT CIF" brand was recorded in December 2001 (19.15 USD), and the maximum value of the brand was registered in July 2008 (149.66 USD).